-• For equipment with the symbol 🔊, all the listed cleaning and disinfecting agents are available for use.
+• For equipment with the symbol , all the listed cleaning and disinfecting agents are available for use.

-22.3.2 Cleaning the Equipment and Mounting Kits
+24.3.2 Cleaning the Equipment and Mounting Kits

-The main unit should be cleaned on a regular basis.
+The main unit and parameter modules should be cleaned on a regular basis.
 Before cleaning the equipment, consult your hospital's regulations for cleaning the equipment.